 You may order medication refills on our CPVC Online Store.
 This online store is more secure from counterfeit medications than other online sources and has direct communication with your own veterinarians, ensuring that the correct prescription is sent right to your home.

-You can order your pet's prescription medication, as well as heartworm, flea and tick preventives through our Online Store.
-Again, we know you have other options for online shopping, but hope you choose to continue to support your local businesses with your purchases.
+We know you have other options for online shopping, but hope you choose to continue to support our local business with your purchases.

 **If you are sick with any respiratory disease and need to bring your pet in for services, we would appreciate that you inform us of this and if at all possible find someone else to bring your pet to the hospital.
 We want to be able to provide quality veterinary care as well as assure safety for both you and our staff.